content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/Java-non-access-modifiers.md

 ## Introduction to Non-Access Modifiers in Java

-Non Access Modifiers are the keywords introduced in Java 7 to notify JVM about a class’s behaviour, methods or variables, etc. That helps introduce additional functionalities, such as the final keyword used to indicate that the variable cannot be initialized twice.
-There are a total of 7 non-access modifiers introduced.
+-   Non Access Modifiers are the keywords introduced in Java 7 to notify JVM about a class’s behaviour, methods or variables, etc.
+-   There are 7 non-access modifiers introduced.
 1. Static
 2. Final
 3. Abstract